lrgresearch/gpaw-tools/installation/wsl.md

 ## Installation of ASAP and KIM for Quick Optimization

 For quick optimization, we need simple interatomic modelling.
-For this, we need ASAP3 for ASE, then we must install KIM with OpenKIM models and kimpy libraries.
+For this, we need [ASAP3](https://wiki.fysik.dtu.dk/asap/) for ASE, then we must use [KIM](https://openkim.org/kim-api/) with [OpenKIM](https://openkim.org/) models and [kimpy](https://github.com/openkim/kimpy) libraries.

     pip install --upgrade --user ase asap3
     sudo add-apt-repository ppa:openkim/latest
     sudo apt-get update
     sudo apt-get install libkim-api-dev openkim-models libkim-api2 pkg-config pip3 install kimpy

+ ## Installation of Phonopy

+ For the phonon calculations, we need to install [Phonopy](https://phonopy.github.io/phonopy/).
+BTW, `gpawsolve.py` will not be executed without phonopy installation.
+Therefore, you must install this.

+     pip3 install --upgrade --user phonopy

 Then you can continue on [installation of gpaw-tools](installationofgpawtools.md).